On the Visibility of Alternating +Achiral Knots: Introduction

+(1) This article is written with the intention of being self-contained.
+We have therefore included full proofs of facts known but not always stated in the appropriate form.
+For instance, Finite Order Lemma 3.1 and a result on rational tangles.
+However, we advise the reader to return to \cite{erquwe} for more details if necessary.

-\begin{remark} \begin{enumerate} \item We stress that our point of view is strictly 2-dimensional since we consider projections of alternating knots and we do not consider Conway hidden spheres as pointed out in \cite{thi}; therefore the Conway circles we consider are necessary boundaries of alternating diagrams.
-This is why we introduced the terminology "Haseman circle" which has also the advantage to be closer to History. \item For the same reasons, our terminology "arborescent" is based exclusively on alternating projections.
-Thanks to the Flyping Theorem, our definitions are intrinsic (i.e depend only on the knot type). \end{enumerate} \end{remark}
+(2) We emphasise that our point of view is strictly two-dimensional, since we consider projections of alternating links.
+There are no hidden Conway spheres as pointed out in \cite{thi}.
+Conway circles are necessarily boundaries of alternating diagrams and are called Haseman circles.

-{\bf Acknowledgements}: Claude Weber wishes to thank Cameron Gordon and Steve Boyer for raising the following question during the meeting in honor of Michel Boileau's 60th birthday in Toulouse (June 2013):\\

-{\bf Question 4}: Suppose that a minimal projection of an alternating knot has no flypes.
-Are the symmetries of the knot visible?
-And, if yes, how does one ``see" them? \\ The answer to this question lies in the structure tree ${\cal{A}} (K)$ and our analysis of the automorphism ${\cal{A}} (K)\rightarrow {\cal{A}} (K)$.
-In the case where no flypes are possible, we do not have to adjust the subtangles by flypes and hence the symmetry is immediately visible.
+(3) For the same reason, our terminology ``arborescent" is based exclusively on the class of alternating knot projections.
+Thanks to Menasco-Thistlethwaite Flyping Theorem (\cite{meth}), our definition is intrinsic, i.e. it only depends on the knot type.

+(4) A link projection is the image of a link in $S^3$ by a linear and generic projection (in the sense of Reidemeister) on $S^2$.
+The term ``diagram" will be used to designate a different object, defined in the appendix.